 Net Investment in Capital Assets - This category groups all capital assets into one component of net position.
 The outstanding balance of debt and other payables that are attributable to the acquisition, construction or improvement of the assets reduces the balance in this category.
-The District had lease and subscription liabilities.
+The District had lease and subscription liabilities that reduce the net investment in capital assets.